United Arab Emirates: Foreign relations

 The United Arab Emirates has broad diplomatic and commercial relations with most countries and members of the United Nations, despite significant human rights abuses.
-It plays a significant role in OPEC, and is one of the founding members of the Gulf Cooperation Council (GCC).
+It played a significant role in OPEC, prior to its exit from the group on 1 May 2026 and is one of the founding members of the Gulf Cooperation Council (GCC).
 The UAE is a member of the United Nations and several of its specialised agencies (ICAO, ILO, UPU, WHO, WIPO), as well as the World Bank, IMF, Arab League, Organisation of Islamic Cooperation (OIC), and the Non-Aligned Movement.
 Also, it is an observer in the Organisation Internationale de la Francophonie.
 Most countries have diplomatic missions in the capital Abu Dhabi with most consulates being in UAE's largest city, Dubai.

 Emirati foreign relations are motivated to a large extent by identity and relationship to the Arab world.
 The United Arab Emirates has strong ties with Bahrain, China, Egypt, India, Jordan, Pakistan, Russia, Saudi Arabia, and the United States.

 Following the British withdrawal from the UAE in 1971 and the establishment of the UAE as a state, the UAE disputed rights to three islands in the Persian Gulf against Iran, namely Abu Musa, Greater Tunb, and Lesser Tunb.
 The UAE tried to bring the matter to the International Court of Justice, but Iran dismissed the notion.
 Pakistan was the first country to formally recognise the UAE upon its formation.
 The UAE alongside multiple Middle Eastern and African countries cut diplomatic ties with Qatar in June 2017 due to allegations of Qatar being a state sponsor of terrorism, resulting in the Qatar diplomatic crisis.
 Ties were restored in January 2021.
 The UAE recognised Israel in August 2020, reaching a historic Israel–United Arab Emirates peace agreement and leading towards full normalisation of relations between the two countries.